Shifted symplectic structures on derived analytic moduli of $\ell$-adic local systems and Galois representations: Crystalline constructions and Selmer functors

 in particular, note that $\H^0$ of the complex is $\Hom_{\mathrm{MF}_{K}(\Phi)}(K_0,M)$, where $K_0$ is given trivial Frobenius action and filtration.

-We can generalise this to give a notion of filtered $\Phi$-objects taking values in any derived stack $F$, which can be thought of as generalising the constructions $U(B_f^{\bt})$ of \cite[\S 6.1]{bettsMotAnab}.
-First, for any $\Q_p$-CDGA $A$ we simply define crystalline and de Rham functors iassociated to $\Spec K$ by $F_{\cris}(K,A):= F(A\ten_{\Q_p}K_0)$ and $F_{\dR}(A):= F(A\ten_{\Q_p}K)$; these generalise the moduli of $K_0$- and $K$-vector spaces, respectively.
-Via Rees constructions as in \cite[\S 5]{Simfil}, a filtered $K$-vector space is equivalent to a vector bundle on the stack $[\bA^1_K/\bG_m]$, so we can generalise this to define a Hodge functor $F_{\Hod}(K,-)$ parametrising filtered $K$-linear objects of $F$ by
+We can generalise this to give the following notion of filtered $\Phi$-objects taking values in any derived stack $F$, along similar lines to the constructions $U(B_f^{\bt})^{G_K}$ of \cite[\S 6.1]{bettsMotAnab}.
+First, via Rees constructions as in \cite[\S 5]{Simfil}, a filtered $K$-vector space is equivalent to a vector bundle on the stack $[\bA^1_K/\bG_m]$, which generalise to $F_{\Hod}$ below, then incorporating Frobenius gives rise to $F_{\mathrm{MF}(\Phi)}$.